galacticcouncil/hydration-docs/docs/omnipool_design.md

 \Delta T = T (\Delta S)/S

 If p > p0, it is possible the protocol could not give the LP enough shares.
 In this case, lots of LHDX was traded into the Omnipool for TKN, so the protocol has extra LHDX go give the LP.
-Specificially,
+Specifically,

 \Delta Q = p * (2p/(p + p0) * (\Delta s)/S * T - \Delta T)